tartiflette/tartiflette/docs/tutorial/running-a-query.md

 ## Get only one recipe

-Below, a request to select only on recipe, by its `id`.
+Below, a request to select only one recipe, by its `id`.

 ```graphql
 {